ast-hugger/fabulae/text/pressurised.md

 'How could you possibly—' he began, then stopped himself.

-'However,' Holmes continued, as though Moran had not spoken, 'The living Sir Reginald should be apprehended at once, before word of this afternoon's proceedings reaches him and he attempts to disappear.
+'And I suggest you do so with all possible haste,' Holmes continued, as though Moran had not spoken, 'The living Sir Reginald should be apprehended at once, before word of this afternoon's proceedings reaches him and he attempts to disappear again.
 He has, after all, demonstrated considerable skill in that matter.'

 Lestrade stood frozen for a moment, his mind visibly working through the implications.
-Then, with an almost physical effort, he shook off his stupefaction and reassumed the brisk manner of a man of action.
+Then he shook off his stupefaction and reassumed the brisk manner of a man of action.

 'Right,' he said, his voice firm.
 'Right.
 Brighton.
 The Grand Metropolitan.
 Mr. Jonathan Cavendish.'
 He turned to the constables.
 'You—' he pointed to the larger of the two—'get yourself to Scotland Yard immediately.
 Release Professor Thripp and his assistant—they're to be freed at once with apologies.
 Then gather reinforcements and proceed to Brighton.
 The Grand Metropolitan Hotel, a man registered as Jonathan Cavendish.
 Arrest him on charges of fraud and conspiracy.
 Do not let him slip away.'